When you plug in a mic, you expect clean sound. Crackling, popping, and static aren’t part of the deal.

 How to fix it

 Replace your batteries with newer, stronger ones that can handle the power requirement.
+Bluetooth earbuds like AirPods face a similar issue — when the internal battery weakens, the microphone can cut out or crackle during calls.

 Wireless Interference